j-silv/cloneai/README.md

 ```
 make main
 ```
-and the previous steps will be ran.
+and the enabled steps will run.

-### Converting to mono:
+## Converting to mono:

+As of 05/27/2025, there is a small bug which doesn't standardize the tracks to mono-channel.
+It's on my todo list!

+In the meantime, the files can be converted to mono with the following terminal commands:

 ```
 for i in *.wav; do ffmpeg -y -i "$i" -ac 1 "mono_${i}"; done